Ascent Similarity Caching with Approximate Indexes: Design

 Many of the similarity caching policies proposed in the literature (including \simlru, \clslru, \rndlru, and \qcache) have not been designed with a clear quantitative objective, but with the qualitative goal of significantly reducing the fetching cost without increasing too much the dissimilarity cost.
 Because of such vagueness, the corresponding papers do not make clear assumptions about the dissimilarity costs and the fetching costs.
 On the contrary, \acai{} has been designed to minimize the total cost of the similarity search system and we make explicit the corresponding hypotheses.

-Our main assumption is that all costs are additive.
-The function $c_d(r,o)$ introduced in Sec.~\ref{sec:bg_similarity} quantifies the dissimilarity of the object $o$ and the request $r$.
-Let $\mathcal A$ be the set of objects in the answer to request $r$: it is natural to consider as dissimilarity cost of the answer $\sum_{o \in \mathcal A} c_d(r,o)$.
+Our main assumption is that all costs are additive.\footnote{ In Sec.~\ref{sec:cache_state_service_gain}, we discuss to which extent this assumption can be removed. } The function $c_d(r,o)$ introduced in Sec.~\ref{sec:bg_similarity} quantifies the dissimilarity of the object $o$ and the request $r$.
+Let $\mathcal A$ be the set of objects in the answer to request $r$.
+It is natural to consider as dissimilarity cost of the answer $\sum_{o \in \mathcal A} c_d(r,o)$.

 In addition, if fetching a single object from the server incurs a cost $c_f \in \mathbb R_{> 0}$, the fetching cost to retrieve $m$ objects is $m \times c_f$.
 This is an obvious choice when $c_f$ captures server or network cost.
 When $c_f$ captures the delay experienced by the user, then summing the costs is equivalent to consider the round trip time negligible in comparison to the transmission time, which is justified for large multimedia objects.
 It is easy to modify \acai{} to consider the alternative case when the fetching cost does not depend on how many objects are retrieved.
-Finally, as common in other works~\cite{garetto2020similarity,sabnis21}, we assume that both the dissimilarity cost and the fetching cost can be directly compared (e.g., they can both be converted in dollars).
+Finally, as common in other works~\cite{garetto2020similarity,sabnis21}, we assume that both the dissimilarity cost and the fetching cost can be directly compared (e.g., they can both be converted \oold{in} into dollars).
 Under these assumptions, when, for example, the $k$ nearest neighbors in $\mathcal N$ to the query $r$ ($\knn(r,\mathcal N)$) are retrieved from the remote server, the total cost experienced by the system is $\sum_{o \in \knn(r,\mathcal N)} c_d(r,o) + k c_f$.